Meier-Link/LPIC_irc_bot/src/lpic-adm/README.md

 ### htdocs/controller

 * Admin: adding a page to allow bot start/restart directly from Webserver (Will want some tests)
 * Manage: Allowed users will edit/add questions and anwsers from this section.
-It will contain a page to see available q/a and a second one to edit/add q/a.

 ### htdocs/view
 * admin: bot.php (start/restart bot), home.php